Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Support for multiple Splunk Clusters or Splunk Tokens

-In case you want to use multiple HTTP Event Collector Tokens, or forward data from the namespaces to a different Splunk Clusters, you can define more than one Splunk Output in the configuration.
+In case you want to use multiple HTTP Event Collector Tokens, or forward data from the namespaces to different Splunk Clusters, you can define more than one Splunk Output in the configuration.

-In the default ConfigMap (or configuration for Docker) we include only default Splunk output under the stanza [output.splunk], you can define additional outputs and name them, like
+In the default ConfigMap (or configuration for Docker) we include only the default Splunk output under the stanza [output.splunk], you can define additional outputs and name them, like

 [output.splunk::prod1]